sriniip/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 The `kpsadmin` operations for API Gateway group administration are as follows:

-* **Clear All**: Clear all data in all collections in the group.                                                          * **Backup All**: Back up all data in all collections in the group.
+* **Clear All**: Clear all data in all collections in the group.
+* **Backup All**: Back up all data in all collections in the group.
 * **Restore All**: Restore all data in all collections in the group.
 * **Re-encrypt All**: Re-encrypt all data in all collections in the group.
-Use this option when the encryption passphrase has been changed for the API Gateway group.
-The tables will be offline after a passphrase change.
-You must use this option to re-encrypt the data.
-You must enter the old API Gateway passphrase to proceed.
-Data is re-encrypted using the current API Gateway passphrase.
-You must restart the API Gateway instance(s) in the group.
+    * Use this option when the encryption passphrase has been changed for the API Gateway group.
+    * The tables will be offline after a passphrase change, so you must use this option to re-encrypt the data.
+    * You must enter the old API Gateway passphrase to proceed.
+    * Data is re-encrypted using the current API Gateway passphrase.
+    * You must restart the API Gateway instance(s) in the group.
 * **Collection Details**: Display information about all collections in the group.

 ### Cassandra administration operations